 HUD Manufactured Home Construction and Safety Standards (3280.714) prohibit the use of noncertified air conditioning or heat pump equipment with this furnace.
-It is strongly recommended that manufactured housing air conditioning components from Nordyne be selected to provide a matched system specifically designed to meet these requirements.
+It is strongly recommended that NORDYNE manufactured housing air conditioning components (Intertherm or Miller brands) be selected to provide a matched system specifically designed to meet these requirements.